TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

 ## Why aren't my mods showing up in-game?

-If you play on emulator, please ensure you configured the proper <a href="https://tkmm.org/docs/using-mods/#emulator-setup">Export Location</a>.
-Otherwise, please refer to the <a href="https://tkmm.org/docs/using-mods/#switch-setup">Switch Setup</a> section of the documentation.
+If you play on emulator, you need to ensure the path to the emulator's executable in Application Settings is correct (e.g. <code>C:\Games\Ryujinx\Ryujinx.exe</code>).

+When that path is filled, the Merge Output is automatically set to a new folder in the emulator's mod folder for TotK.

+For example, the correct path for Ryujinx would be <code>C:\Users\YourUsername\AppData\Roaming\Ryujinx\mods\contents\0100f2c0115b6000\TKMM</code>.

 ---

 ## Why am I getting errors / crashes in-game?

-The most common problems are either caused by a corrupted game dump, broken / incompatible mods, or because your RomFS dump isn't the same version as the update you're playing on.
+The most common problems are either caused by a corrupted game dump, broken / incompatible mods, or because the dump provided isn't the same version as the update you're playing on.

-You can check for corrupted or missing data with <kbd><samp>Tools</samp></kbd> &gt; <kbd><samp>Check Dump Integrity</samp></kbd>.
-If it detects any issues, refer to the <a href="https://zeldamods.org/wiki/Help:Dumping_games#Switch">RomFS dumping</a> guide to get a clean game dump.
-It is recommended to reinstall each mod after redumping (*not needed for mods in the form of TKCL files*).
+You can check the version by going to the <kbd><samp>Cheats</samp></kbd> page in TKMM.
+At the top of the page, it will show the text <code>Detected Game Version:</code> followed by the version number detected by TKMM (e.g. <code>1.1.0</code>).
+If it does not match the version in your emulator or Switch, you need to ensure your dump settings are correct.

 In the case of broken or incompatible mods, the best you can do is disable mods one by one and test again until you find which ones are causing problems.
 Sometimes, this can also be fixed by changing the <a href="https://tkmm.org/docs/using-mods/#ordering-mods">priority order</a> of the mods in question.